CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

 <!-- technology-agnostic software development conferences,
-or about some language I know and like such as Ruby or Elixir, --> held in person at interesting destinations, and reimbursing my travel expenses.&nbsp;
+or about some language I know and like such as Ruby or Elixir, --> held in person at interesting destinations, that aren't a royal PITA to get to, and reimbursing my travel expenses.&nbsp;
 (I generally do not do _remote_ conferences, unless they are within three timezones of US-East.)&nbsp;